Amphakarn/omnifood/README.md

 # Omnifood

-Omnifood is a responsive web design created in order to review and improve the skills and knowledge in HTML5 and CSS.
+Omnifood is a responsive web design created using HTML5 and CSS.
 This website also uses jQuery for some cool effects like animations, scroll effects and "sticky" navigation.

 Visit Omnifood at https://omnifoodhealthymeals.netlify.app/